LetzNico/custom-tweetdeck/README.md

-**How to setup**
+# How to setup

-1- Clone
+- Clone
-2- Go to chrome://extensions
+- Go to chrome://extensions
-3- Load unpacked extension...
+- Click load unpacked extension...
-4- Select this directory
+- Select CustomTweetDeck dir